Smaug123/static-site-content/content/films/index.md

 This page holds a list of films I have watched, spoiler-free, starting from 9th January 2015.

+*  [A Haunting in Venice](https://www.imdb.com/title/tt22687790/): Well, I really enjoyed this, and I think I was surrounded by heathens in the cinema.
+I successfully called precisely none of the plot, and it all tied up so neatly.
+Ariadne Oliver will always be Zoë Wanamaker to me, but I believed Kenneth Branagh.
+Top-tier Poirot.

 *  [Oppenheimer](https://en.wikipedia.org/wiki/Oppenheimer_(film)): Brilliant.
 It was a little too long, but I couldn't pick out anything to take away.
 Great acting, great filming, a bit harrowing.

 *  [Barbie](https://en.wikipedia.org/wiki/Barbie_(film)): Pretty good.
 I did feel a bit like I was having messages shoved down my throat - so many different messages! - the whole way through.
 Enjoyable watch, though.